stavsap/sd-docker/README.md

 # Stable Diffuaion A1111 Docker

-The build and the first time run takes severl minutes, just be patient.
+The build and the first time run takes several minutes, just be patient.